jf2978/jf2978/README.md

 ## APM Map

-> A web application that provides students and early-career profeessionals over 150 resources and a network of mentors to help them break into product management.
+> A web application that provides students and early-career professionals over 150 resources and a network of mentors to help them break into product management.
 Check out the live site here.

 <details>